 A general view of the entrance of Disneyland theme park in Anaheim, California, United States, on March 13, 2020.
 (REUTERS/Mario Anzuoni)

-California Health Secretary Mark Ghaly said theme parks with a capacity of more than 15,000 visitors must wait to resume business until a county's COVID-19 risk level drops to the lowest tier of "minimal" spread.
+California Health Secretary Mark Ghaly said on Tuesday that theme parks with a capacity of more than 15,000 visitors must wait to resume business until a county's COVID-19 risk level drops to the lowest tier of "minimal" spread.

-Karen Irwin, president of Universal Studios, said in a statement that the California decision meant the park in Hollywood would be unlikely to reopen until well into 2021.
+Universal Studios President Karen Irwin said the new guidelines meant the theme park in Hollywood was unlikely to reopen until well into 2021.

 Your premium period will expire in 0 day(s)close x